dansmyers/AI/2-A*/Paper.md

 ## Summarize your sources

-Carefully read your articles.
+***Carefully read your articles***.
 This will take some time.
 For each one—by yourself, without an AI tool—write a list of the key points it makes related to your topic.
 What arguments does it make or what factual evidence does it supply?
 How does its content relate to your topic?

 Tip: Because you have already done the work of refining your topic and creating a research plan, you should have a general sense of what kinds of information are useful for your paper.